 Now that we have considered the two main Old Testament words for "repentance," we can look at the New Testament Greek word metanoia. ...

-The doctrine of resurrections is one of paramount importance for the Christian.
-The third resurrection, however, is one that most of this world's Christianity ignores—but it is the one that shows God's ultimate justice and how He will deal with incorrigibly evil people in godly love.
+Most of Christianity ignores the third resurrection, but it shows God's ultimate justice and how He will deal with incorrigibly evil people in godly love.